andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 I peel open an eyelid and muster the strength for a mumbled "yeah."

-"Sorry, but it's time to start rehearsal," Mark coyly remarks behind a Cheshire cat smile, an impish grin with which I'll become intimately familiar over the next two weeks.
+"Sorry, but it's time to start rehearsal," Mark coyly remarks behind a Cheshire cat smile; an impish grin with which I'll become intimately familiar over the next two weeks.

 I scrape myself off the floor, still reeling from